Arose-Niazi/Mini-Missions-Public/README.md

     - Your Betting Money.
     - Bot bet rate.
     - Formula used; | Your bet + ((Your bet)[(Bot Bet Rate) + (Your level / 50) ]) | ~ Then rounding it off to nearest decimal place.
-- Maximum bet is $50 and the minimum is $1.
+- The maximum bet is $50 and the minimum is $1.

 ### Titles System
-- Titles have their own color.
+- Titles have their color.
-- Titles have their own position, suffix or prefix.
+- Titles have their position, suffix, or prefix.
 - You can remove/change your title from /settings.
-- Titles are saved in database, so can be added/changed/deleted without restart.
+- Titles are saved in the database, so they can be added/changed/deleted without a restart.
-- Custom titles are saved in database, but have been limited to 1 per player which can easily be changed.
+- Custom titles are saved in the database but have been limited to 1 per player which can easily be changed.

 ### Tab list
 - Each player can decide what tab list they want to see.
 - Tab list for total XP.
-- Tab list for mission data i.e mission kills,checkpoints,position etc depending on mission's objective.
+- Tab list for mission data i.e mission kills, checkpoints, position, etc depending on mission's objective.
 - Tab list can be changed from /settings.

 ### Time
-- Player's GMT will be zero by default.
-Player will be asked to set his GMT offset as soon as they register.
+- The Player's GMT will be zero by default.
+The player will be asked to set his GMT offset as soon as they register.
     - Skipping this will set it to zero too.
-- Player can change it anytime from /settings
+- The player can change it anytime from /settings
-- All times in the server will be show according to players GMT.
+- All times in the server will be shown according to the player's GMT.
-- All times are saved according to server's current host location, when player's GMT data won't be available the time will be displayed according to server's location.
+- All times are saved according to the server's current host location when the player's GMT data won't be available the time will be displayed according to the server's location.

 ### Actions
-- Players important actions will be logged.
+- Players' important actions will be logged.
-- These are stored in database.
+- These are stored in the database.
 - Actions store date and time so are useful to find out a specific event.
-- Player can view his 15 last actions.
+- The player can view his 15 last actions.
     - This will display only the actions from the time player has been connected i.e current session.
     - Moderators+ can view anyone's actions.
 - Actions logged are;